intel/openvino-rs/README.md

 ### Prerequisites

-The [openvino-sys] crate creates bindings to the OpenVINO C API using `bindgen`; this requires a local installation of `libclang`.
+The [openvino-sys] crate creates bindings to the OpenVINO™ C API using `bindgen`; this requires a local installation of `libclang`.
 Also, be sure to retrieve all Git submodules.

-### Build from an OpenVINO installation
+### Build from an OpenVINO™ installation

 ```shell script
 git submodule update --init --recursive